 OR,

 if you have a U.S mailing address (or can provide a U.S. mailing address), you can enclose $20 ($2 extra for shipping cost) to receive your choice of the winning chapbook or any Omnidawn fiction book, including our highly acclaimed ParaSheres anthology of fabulist and new wave fabulist fiction.
 If you choose to pay $20, please use the title page that has your contact info to write your choice of the fiction book or to write “send this contests winning chapbook.”
-A complete list of all current Omnidawn fiction books is available at www.omnidawn.com/fiction-catalog.htm.
+A complete list of all Omnidawn fiction titles is available at www.omnidawn.com/product-category/fiction/.
 If you pay the extra $2 and forget to specify your choice of book you can send an email to submissions@omnidawn.com to let us know your choice.

 5. All manuscripts will be deleted or recycled at the end of the contest.
 For entries sent by postal mail, please do NOT send an SASE for return of the manuscript.